AI and the Human Touch

 Artificial Intelligence has become one of the most disruptive tools of our time.
 It has entered industries across the globe, changing the way we work, create, and think.
 For many, AI is a way to enhance productivity, speed up tasks, and unlock creative potential.
-For others, however, it feels like an intrusion, a shortcut that undermines the time, effort, and craft of human creators.
+For others, it feels like an intrusion, a shortcut that undermines the time, effort, and craft of human creators.

 I believe the truth lies somewhere in between.